Terms and conditions

 14. GOVERNING LAW AND JURISDICTION

-These Terms and Conditions shall be governed by and construed in accordance with the laws of the Commonwealth of Dominica and the parties hereby submit to the exclusive jurisdiction of the Dominican courts.
+These Terms and Conditions shall be governed by and construed in accordance with the laws of the Kingdom of Bunyoro-Kitara and the Republic of Panama and the parties hereby submit to the exclusive jurisdiction of the Panamanian courts.

 Right to cancel